sudtek/Processing_basics/README.md

 # Processing_basics

-Only basic processing sketchs more verbose than the oiginals exemples (I hope ;) ).
+Only basics processing sketches more verbose and / or explicit than the originals exemples (I hope ;) )